b3nk4n/b3nk4n.github.io/_posts/2022-03-23-windows-app-dev-retro.md

 _Photo Marker store activity since 2016_

 Taking Photo Marker as an example, my most popular app regarding total app downloads, you can clearly see that app downloads started to stagnate in mid 2018.
-Starting with the announcment for end of support for Windows 10 Mobile, also the store traffic dropped down to an insignificant amount.
+Starting with the announcement for end of support for Windows 10 Mobile, also the store traffic dropped down to an insignificant amount.

 ![powernAPP Downloads](/assets/img/posts/2022/powernapp-downloads.png){: .shadow }